teknologi-umum/captcha-lite/README.md

 be able to handle lots and lots of traffic (yes, we had an encounter of spam bots joining our server before), this one should use even less resources!**

+Late 2022 update: The bot now runs on a Linux VM on Docker, only using 10 MB of RAM with 1 shared vCPU.

 ## Deployment

 Before you deploy the bot, you'll need to setup some environment variables to make